David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 * Favicon.io - used for favicon icons across all browsers.
 * TinyPNG - used to compress initial image files.
 * Compressjpeg - used for larger photo's from Liz.
+* imagecolorpicker.com - used to find the RGB codes for the color palate.

 ## Features